zeeman-effect/maiar-ai/website/docs/getting-started.md

 sidebar_position: 1
 ---

-# Getting Started with Maiar
+# Getting Started with MAIAR

-Welcome to Maiar!
-This guide will help you set up and run your own AI agent using the Maiar framework.
+Welcome to MAIAR!
+This guide will help you set up and run your own AI agent using the MAIAR framework.

 ## Prerequisites